 Juniper bonsai trees should be grown outdoors year-round and cannot tolerate growing indoors.
 They are hardy, frost-tolerant trees that can withstand temperatures as low as 10 degrees Fahrenheit without protection.
 When extreme winter temperatures dip below this, providing juniper bonsais with moderate protection from wind and frost will help them to overwinter outdoors.

 Juniper bonsai appreciate regular feeding during the spring and fall months to promote strong growth.
-However, cut back on fertilizing during the summer months to give the tree a break.
+However, you should cut back on fertilizing during the summer months to give the tree a break.

 The Juniperus genus contains between 50-70 species of trees and low-lying shrubs.
 The most popular juniper varieties for bonsai include:

 Proper and regular pruning is essential to the aesthetic and health of a bonsai tree.
-For juniper bonsai, pinching back growth rather than cutting back is recommended as cutting can cause the surrounding needles to die off.
+For juniper bonsai, pinching back growth rather than cutting it back is recommended, as cutting can cause the surrounding needles to die off.